TED SNOWDON READING SERIES

 Manhattan Theatre Club’s reading series is named in recognition of generous support from Ted Snowdon, an MTC friend and co-producer who has championed new plays and playwrights in both the commercial and non-profit sectors.
 From 2006 and through 2016, the reading series was funded by the Ernst C. Stiefel Foundation, which contributed almost $1 million in support of more than 65 new plays.
 Ted Snowdon began underwriting the series in 2017.

 TED SNOWDON has supported new plays and playwrights his entire career, working in both the commercial and non-profit sides of theater.
-His Broadway producing credits reach back to 1979’s Tony Award-winning The Elephant Man and include many plays and musicals like Chita Rivera in The Visit, A Gentleman’s Guide to Love and Murder, The Mountaintop, Reasons To Be Pretty, The Little Dog Laughed, Spring Awakening, and Souvenir.
+His Broadway producing credits reach back to 1979’s Tony Award-winning The Elephant Man and include many plays and musicals like Chita Rivera in The Visit, A Gentleman’s Guide to Love and Murder, The Mountaintop, Reasons To Be Pretty, The Little Dog Laughed, Sweat, Spring Awakening, and Souvenir.
 With MTC he co-produced Master Class, Time Stands Still, and LoveMusik.
-More recent Broadway offerings include two White House plays, The Great Society starring Brian Cox as LBJ and Selina Fillinger’s farce POTUS at the Shubert.
-Off-Broadway presentations were Michael Urie in Jon Tolins’s Buyer & Cellar, Charles Busch’s The Tribute Artist and The Confessions of Lily Dare, plus Daniel’s Husband, My Parsifal Conductor, On That Day in Amsterdam, Robert Montano’s solo hit Small, and this season’s acclaimed Sondheim-Ives-Mantello musical collaboration at The Shed, Here We Are.
-Coming up is another Charles Busch comedy, Ibsen’s Ghost, at 59e59 Theatre.
-He has long championed the arts and LGBTQ causes, and he serves on the boards of Primary Stages and the Glimmerglass Festival.
+Broadway offerings include two White House plays, The Great Society starring Brian Cox as LBJ and Selina Fillinger’s farce POTUS.
+Off-Broadway presentations were Michael Urie in Jon Tolins’s Buyer & Cellar, Charles Busch’s three capers The Tribute Artist, The Confessions of Lily Dare, and Ibsen’s Ghost, plus Daniel’s Husband, My Parsifal Conductor, On That Day in Amsterdam and Sondheim’s final musical Here We Are.
+In May, he will be bringing back Robert Montano’s acclaimed solo hit Small to Off-Broadway.
+Ted has long championed the arts and LGBTQ causes, and he serves on the boards of Primary Stages and the Glimmerglass Festival.

 Highlights Reel